The Fantastic Fitness Fiasco

 Incorrect physiological principles can lead to confusion regarding some of the possible effects of exercise on health and disease.
 It’s true that exercise of different kinds (and some of the things that go along with it) can help with depression.
-Chronic stress however – including anything that causes hyperventilation, inflammation, digestive distress and a rise in the thyroid suppressing substances (like serotonin, estrogen, cortisol and endotoxin) – can be a driving force behind many mood disorders, including anxiety and depression.
+Chronic stress however – including anything that causes hyperventilation, inflammation, digestive distress and a rise in the thyroid suppressing substances (like serotonin, estrogen, cortisol and endotoxin) – can be a driving force behind many psychological disorders, including anxiety and depression.

-Symptoms of depression can creep up over time and the causes are often attributed to anything but exercise, especially as people tend to feel good after doing it.
+Symptoms of depression can creep up over time, and the causes are often attributed to anything but exercise, especially as people tend to feel good after doing it.
 Other problems which arise along the way – like sleep or stomach issues, skin disorders, infections, chronic fatigue – are usually treated as though they are not related to each other or to excessive training.

 For those who are already at higher risk, the dangers can be far greater and the symptom progression is often significantly less subtle.
 There is plenty of great new and old science available – as well as some highly skilled trainers and other practitioners – but separating fact from fiction can be very time consuming.

-So by all means go for a walk, lift some weights, do some yoga, ride a bike, do whatever it is that you like to do.
+So by all means go for a walk, lift some weights, do some stretching, ride a bike, do whatever it is that you like to do.
 If you want to go for a run, maybe first run to the kitchen and grab a coke.
-But beware, more exercise is not necessarily better, some things that feel good now can be more harmful than realised and popular dietary advice is often counterproductive.
+But beware, more exercise is not necessarily better, some things that feel good now can be more harmful than realized, and popular dietary advice is often counterproductive.

 See More Here